BarendBester/Boats-Sales-Data-Analysis/README.md

 This analysis finds answers to marketing questions for boats around Europe.

 ## Goal
-This is descriptive analysis of data using Numpy, Pandas, and Matplot to identify which boat charactaristics are popular.
+This is advanced analysis of data using Numpy, Pandas, Matplot, to identify which boat charactaristics are popular.
+- Using supervised and unsupervised machine learning to identify trends in big data.

 ## Questions
 * Are expensive boats popular?